github/docs/content/webhooks-and-events/events/issue-event-types.md

 `tree` | `object` | The Git tree of the commit.
 `message` | `string` | The commit message.
 `parents` | `array of objects` | A list of parent commits.
 `verification` | `object` | The result of verifying the commit's signature.
-For more information, see "[Signature verification object](/rest/reference/git#get-a-commit)."
+For more information, see "[AUTOTITLE](/rest/git#get-a-commit)."
 `event` | `string` | The event value is `"committed"`.

 ## connected

 The issue or pull request was linked to another issue or pull request.
-For more information, see "[Linking a pull request to an issue](/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)".
+For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)".

 This event is available for the following issue types: